mravn-google/FlutterSwiftPlugin-template/README.md

 # Flutter plugin written in swift

-This is an experimental template to write Flutter plugins in Swift.
+This is an experimental "empty" project template to write Flutter plugins in Swift ( complete example : [Flutter Audio](https://github.com/rxlabz/flutter_audio), an swift-based Flutter plugin example to play audio files).

 [Documentation about Flutter plugins](https://flutter.io/platform-plugins/) and [native Apis access from Flutter](https://flutter.io/platform-channels/)

 Basically, a Flutter plugin is a platform channel subscriber/pusher, packaged and shared as a Dart pub package.